MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ---
 lab:
-    title: 'Prepare for an AI development project'
+    title: 'Prepare for an AI development project (deprecated)'
     description: 'Learn how to organize cloud resources in Microsoft Foundry projects so that developers are set up for success when building AI solutions.'
 ---

-# Prepare for an AI development project
+# Prepare for an AI development project (deprecated)

 In this exercise, you use Microsoft Foundry portal to create a project, ready to build an AI solution.